Volunteers are the heart of Rally's mission!

-I’ve been reminded that fear can strike at any time.
+I was reminded that fear can strike at any time.
 I had tried to clean the medicine cabinet after Lexy’s port removal surgery.
 That was months ago.
-These bottles were something I just couldn’t get rid of.
-Like some kind of crazy cancer superstition.
+Those bottles were something I just couldn’t bring myself to get rid of—like some kind of crazy cancer superstition.

-But then I noticed seeing the bottles was hard—not only for me, but for Lexy.
+But then I noticed that seeing the bottles was hard—not only for me but for Lexy.
 They took us back to “that” place.

 Lexy in the hospital with her parents, Michael and Katy, and brother, Peyton

 A piece of it always stays with you.
-You never forget seeing your child gasp for air or the sound of the alarm notifying everyone she is in distress.
-You can’t unfeel the helplessness as you watch nurses and doctors try to get oxygen into your daughter as she begins to turn blue.
+You never forget seeing your child gasp for air or the sound of the alarm notifying everyone she was in distress.
+You can’t unfeel the helplessness of watching nurses and doctors try to get oxygen into your daughter as she began to turn blue.
 The look of fear in her eyes still haunts me.

 As terrified as I was, I can’t imagine how Lexy felt.
 A neutropenic fever due to low blood counts had turned into a collapsed lung and several gastrointestinal ulcers.
 The chemotherapy was doing its job in killing the osteosarcoma, but it was also putting Lexy’s life in jeopardy.